A Resolution-Based Interactive Proof System for UNSAT: Introduction

 The $\textsf{IP}=\textsf{PSPACE}$ theorem, proved in 1992 by Shamir~\cite{Shamir92}, presents a possible fundamental solution to this problem: \emph{interactive proofs}\footnote{In our context it would be more adequate to speak of interactive certification, but we use the standard terminology.}.
 A language is in $\textsf{IP}$ if there exists a sound and complete \emph{interactive proof protocol} between two agents, Prover and Verifier, that Verifier can execute in randomised polynomial time~\cite{GoldwasserMicaliRackoff,Babai,LundFKN92,AB09}.
 Completeness means that, for any input in the language, an \emph{honest prover} that truthfully follows the protocol will convince Verifier to accept the input.
 Soundness means that, for any input not in the language, Verifier will reject it with high probability, no matter how Prover behaves. ``Conventional'' certification is the special case of interactive proof in which Prover sends Verifier only one message, the certificate, and Verifier is convinced with probability 1.
 The $\textsf{IP}=\textsf{PSPACE}$ theorem implies the existence of interactive proof protocols for UNSAT in which Verifier only invests polynomial time \emph{in the size of the formula}.
-In particular, Verifier must never check exponentially long certificates from Prover, as is the case for conventional certification protocols in which Prover generates a proof in the resolution, DRAT, or any other of the proof systems found in the literature, and Verifier checks each step of the proof.
+This is not the case for conventional certification protocols where Prover produces a certificate, like a resolution proof or a DRAT certificate.
+Indeed, while these certificates can be checked in linear time \emph{in the size of the certificate}, they have worst-case exponential size in the size of the formula, and so Verifier needs exponential time in the worst case.